wp-plugins/chatnox-live-chat/readme.txt

 **Testimonials**

-* We've seen a phenomenal rise in live enquiries on our website thanks to ChatNox!
-  - Ritu Jain
+* We've seen a phenomenal rise in live enquiries on our website! - Ritu Jain
 * After comparing various Chat Softwares, I picked up ChatNox and couldn’t be more happier! - Mikael Boström